lizhanmit/pet-clinic/README.md

 ---

+## Bootstrap Code for Startup Processes

+Create a bootstrap class to execute startup processes, e.g. data loading or initialization.

+1. Create "bootstrap" package under "pet-clinic-web".
+2. Create "DataLoader" class under "bootstrap" package.
+3. Implements `CommandLineRunner`.
+(This is Spring Boot specific way whereas there are other different ways.)
+4. Annotate `@Component` for the class.
+5. Override `run()` method and write bootstrap code in it.

+---

 ## Class Explanation

 ### pet-clinic-data -> com.zhandev.petclinic.service.map

 - "OwnerServiceMap", "PetServiceMap" and "VetServiceMap" class are implementations of corresponding service interface under "com.zhandev.petclinic.service" package.
-- As those service interfaces have a common service interface -  "CrudService", so these service implementations extend it.
-- As these service implementations have common property and methods, so we extract an abstract service class - "AbstractMapService" - to let them extend it.
+- As these service implementations have common property and methods, so we extract an abstract service class - "AbstractMapService" - making them extend it.